 Cape Town to Malawi

-via Namibia, Okavango and Victoria Falls
+via Namibia, the Okavango Delta and Victoria Falls

 Route Highlights